issa-tseng/apollo13rt/exhibits/primer-spaceflight101.md

 But the flip-side of this is that the spacecraft gets vastly lighter as it burns that fuel, while the engines remain just as powerful.
 This means that by the time the spacecraft is on its way to the Moon, for example, and has burned most of its fuel, that little bit of fuel left can cause, percentage-wise, an immense amount of change in spacecraft velocity.

-This nonlinearity is why rockets and spacecraft are typically not accounted in terms of liters or gallons of fuel remaining, but rather in ∆V remaining: how much more change in velocity do we have in reserve?
+This nonlinearity is why rockets and spacecraft are typically not accounted in terms of liters or gallons of fuel remaining, but rather in &Delta;V remaining: how much more change in velocity do we have in reserve?

 It is also a big factor in the design of the Apollo architecture, as we shall cover briefly.